miguel14535/TrabalhoDeIngles2.cpp/README.md

 ## Basic Usage Guide

-you will download the links I left on github
+you will download the links I left on github you will have to lower both

 ## Contribution